SageageDev/Aline-Gravity-API-Trap/README.md

-Al information can be found here about using this.
+All information can be found here about using this.

 https://sageagekb.wpengine.com/knowledge-base/aline-enquire-plugin/